ESA-EarthCODE/portal/pages/ecosystem.md

 </section>
 <section class="dark-grey">

-## Explore the Open Science Catalogue
+## Explore the Open Science Catalog
 Explore a rich collection of publicly available geoscience products, datasets and resources developed in the frame of scientific research Projects funded by ESA EO (Earth Observation)

 ![](/img/OSC.png)